1 small section of board- entirely dependent on how many jars you want to have.

 Once you've made a hole, screw it into the board where you want your jar to be.
 Repeat until you have place all of the bands on the board.
 Screw the board to the wall/ spot you wish to display the planter.

 Next, Put your filled mason jar in place and carefully screw the band closed.
-Do not overtighten as you may break your jar.
-A second pair of hands at this point is quite helpful.
+Do not overtighten as you

 That's it!
 You now have a beautiful rustic planter using recycled/reclaimed items that you more than likely already had on hand.
 This entire project cost us $2.12 - by using the steel clamps, the jars can be switched out by simply loosening the clamp.